martinskruze/martinskruze.github.io/does_arel_work_in_rails_7.md

 ![hahahaha](https://c.tenor.com/Xdz61gZI5eYAAAAC/super-science-friends-laughing.gif)

 ### Biggest Provocateur
-This is a bit of an abstract use case (but clients can be really weird with their requests - we are not here to judge, but to encourage), but let's imagine that we want to find out which of our users brings the most interaction.
+This is a bit of an abstract use case (sometimes clients can be really weird with their requests - we are not here to judge, but to encourage).
+Let's imagine that we want to find out which of our users brings the most interaction.
 By creating commentable articles (most commented) or by commenting himself.

-In this case - let's imagine that we want to get some comments for users' articles or comments that the user created by himself (in any article.
-It can be realised in a lot of different ways - but let's try to use union (union not union all, because we want distinct comments).
-Warning!
-In _real life_, use Coment.arel_table as an alias for some subquery is a bit dubious at best (if you will add mutiple parts to it later), but rather some other alias or maybe select just ids and query Comment(id: subquery.arel) (it might become quite weird if you join multiple scopes).
-And if you need in rails 6 (and 7) there is UnionAll node too.
-So examplewise - this is bad, but for our needs, testing if/how union works in newest rails versions, it will suffice.
+In this case - let's imagine that we want to get some comments for users' articles or comments that the user created by himself (in any article).
+This functionality can be realised in a lot of different ways - but let's try to use union (union not union all, because we want distinct comments).

+Warning (a bit of offtopic)!
+In _real life_, if you want to use something similar, use Coment.arel_table as an alias for some subquery only if you really return only comments, otherwise it is a bit dubious at best.
+Rather some other alias or maybe select just ids and query Comment(id: subquery.arel).

+We are using Union node here, but if you need in rails 6 (and 7) there is UnionAll node too.

 #### Arel query:
 ```ruby
 users_comments = Comment.